Skip to main content

 iperf3 · 10s duration · m6i.xlarge (12.5 Gbps baseline) · Median of 3+ runs

-TCP shows no difference across all scenarios (saturated at NIC bandwidth of 12.5 Gbps), which represents actual CNI performance.
-The UDP packet loss difference should be understood in the following context:
+TCP is saturated at NIC bandwidth (12.5 Gbps) across all scenarios with no differences, which represents actual CNI performance.
+The UDP packet loss rate differences should be understood in the following context:

-• iperf3 test specificity: iperf3 transmits UDP packets at maximum possible speed, intentionally saturating the network.
-This is an extreme condition that rarely occurs in production workloads.
+• iperf3 test specificity: iperf3 sends UDP packets at the maximum possible rate, intentionally saturating the network.
+This is an extreme condition rarely occurring in production workloads.

-• Buffer overflow is the cause: The 20% packet loss in Scenario A (VPC CNI) and D (Cilium ENI default) occurs because the kernel UDP buffer cannot handle high-speed transmission, causing buffer overflow.
+• Buffer overflow is the cause: In Scenarios A (VPC CNI) and D (Cilium ENI default), 20% packet loss occurred because the kernel UDP buffer overflowed under high-speed transmission.

-• Bandwidth Manager is a feature: The reduction to 0.03% loss in Scenario E is because Bandwidth Manager (EDT-based rate limiting) throttles transmission speed to match receiver processing capacity.
+• Bandwidth Manager is a feature: In Scenario E, the loss rate dropped to 0.03% because the Bandwidth Manager (EDT-based rate limiting) throttled the send rate to match the receiver's processing capacity.
 This is an additional feature of Cilium, not an inherent CNI performance advantage.

-Conclusion: In typical production workloads, the UDP packet loss difference is unlikely to be noticeable.
-Bandwidth Manager is only meaningful for extreme UDP workloads (e.g., high-volume media streaming).
+Conclusion: In typical production workloads, UDP packet loss differences are unlikely to be noticeable.
+The Bandwidth Manager feature of Cilium is only meaningful for extreme UDP workloads (e.g., high-volume media streaming).

 Pod-to-Pod Latency